MicrosoftDocs/microsoft-365-community/Community/taking-advantage-content-type-inheritance-sharepoint.md

 ![Content Type Hierarchy](media/taking-advantage-content-type-inheritance-sharepoint/content-type-hierarchy.png)

-SharePoint gives us the ___Document__ Content Type "out of the box".
+SharePoint gives us the __Document__ Content Type "out of the box".
 Every Document Library you create in SharePoint (assuming you don't use some fancy template) has the __Document__ Content Type enabled for it.
-So many people just start dumping their files into the Documents (aka Shared Documents) library with every file becoming a __Document__ and then wonder why no magic is happening.
+So, many people just start dumping their files into the Documents (aka Shared Documents) library with every file becoming a __Document__ and then wonder why no magic is happening.

 In the example above, we have two [interstitial](https://www.dictionary.com/browse/interstice) Content Types.
 (Interstitial - or interstices - means spaces between things.)
 We can create these interstitial Content Types, but never enable them in a Document Library; they generally only exist to create a strong content hierarchy.